Supporting South Dakota Agriculture

 For many farmers and ranchers, their money is often tied up in their land – not the bank.
 The death tax can be devastating to family farms, ranches, and businesses and prevent them from being passed to the next generation.
 If the federal government demands a substantial portion of the estate and much of the farm’s money is tied up in the land, there’s a good chance that the family will not have enough money in the bank to pay the IRS.
 As a result, they may have to start selling off land – the literal foundation of their farming operation.
 The government should not be in the business of shuttering family farms and ranches and family businesses.
 That’s why I’ve been a strong advocate for permanently ending the death tax.
 I will continue to do everything I can to protect South Dakota’s family farms and ranches.

 As always, I stand ready to offer assistance to farmers, ranchers, and others in the agriculture community who encounter challenges with current laws and policies administered by USDA.

-Please feel free to reach out to me or my staff with any issues and concerns you have with USDA or any other federal agency.Click here for more information on my 2018 farm bill effort.
+Please feel free to reach out to me or my staff with any issues or concerns you have with USDA or any other federal agency.

 |3/2/18||Thune, Klobuchar Introduce Bipartisan Legislation to Improve Agriculture Data Research of Conservation Practices|

 |1/19/18||Working Toward a Farm Bill That’s Done Right and On Time|

 |12/7/17||Thune Introduces Bill to Reauthorize Critical Drought Information Program|